WARP4dot52/lambda/poincare/doc/simplification.md

 ### Projection in advanced reduction

 Some projections are too difficult to undo to be applied at projection.
-But we still want to try them to see it it improves the result.
+But we still want to try them to see if it improves the result.
 We then try the projection during advanced reduction.

-For example, `tan` should be projected in `sin(x)/cos(x)` because systematic reduction doesn't handle `tan` nodes.
-But `sin(x)/cos(x)` can be too difficult to convert back to `tan`.
+For example, `tan(x)` should be projected in `sin(x)/cos(x)` because systematic reduction doesn't handle `tan` nodes.
+But `sin(x)/cos(x)` can be too difficult to convert back to `tan(x)`.
 So this "projection" is done during advanced reduction, in the method `Projection::Expand`.

 Advanced reduction can undo it if it doesn't improve the overall expression, and systematic reduction will just ignore the unprojected node.